vamshikrishnadevulapally/Internal-Sales-Analysis/README.md

 ## Introduction
-This is a analysis of the Sales Data based on several parameters like analayis on the sales by employees and other parameters which will provide insights of the overall sales.
+This is an analysis of the Sales Data based on several parameters like analayis on the sales by employees and other parameters which will provide insights of the overall sales.

 ## Project Objective